julian-st/julian-st/README.md

 ## ProfiNET

+In order to set the IP adress of a device with the MAC adress 00:19:31:3F:FF:37 run these commands

-sudo apt get install tcpreplay sudo tcpreplay -i eth0 profinet-setip-onepacket.pcap
+%sudo apt get install tcpreplay
+%sudo tcpreplay -i eth0 profinet-setip-onepacket.pcap

+If you want to change the MAC adress you can edit the pcap file with a hex editor like hexedit